Best Practice to Back up VM and Datastore in VMware

 Easy-to-use: backup and restore multiple virtual machines via central console without complicated configuration and reinstallation.

-Automatic VM backup: Create a full/incremental/differential backup schedule flexibly to perform VMs backup daily/weekly/monthly.
+Automatic VM backup: Create full/incremental/differential backups to perform daily/weekly/monthly and notified by email.

 Centralized management: It enables you to back up multiple VMs in the datastore from a central console agentlessly.